aerospike/aerospike-client-nodejs/README.md

 ## Prerequisites

 The client is compatible with Node.js 19, 18 (LTS), 16 (LTS) and 14 (LTS).
-It
+It supports the following operating systems:
+- RHEL 7/8/9
+- Debian 10/11
+- Ubuntu 18.04/20.04/22.04 (Focal, Jammy, Bionic)
-supports the following operating systems: RHEL 7/8/9, Debian 10/11, Ubuntu 18.04/20.04/22.04(Focal, Jammy, Bionic), as well as many Linux distributions compatible with one of these OS releases. macOS versions 11/12/13 are also supported.
+- Many Linux distributions compatible with one of the above OS releases.
+- macOS versions 11/12/13 are also supported.

 The Aerospike Node.js client supports all Node.js [LTS releases](https://github.com/nodejs/Release#release-schedule).
 To download and